The Mallard Compass

 September 20 at 7:00 A.M. - 7:35 A.M.

-Please join us with your child/children at our Mallard Moms meeting.
+Please join us with your child/children at our Mallard Mingle meeting.
 We invite any mom, grandmother, aunt, or any other significant female in your child's life to come with your child/children for a light breakfast and a themed discussion and activity together.
 Although short in length, the time is special and will make your child's day start with pride.

 All Pro Dads